You'll Be Blown Away By These 10 State Parks In North Carolina

 8. Hammocks Beach State Park

 Take a 15 minute ferry ride to your very own paradise at Hammocks Beach State Park.
 Spanning from the mainland to the islands, the park offers a seasonal ferry to the beach, maritime forest, salt marshes, tidal creeks, and best of all....camping on the beach!
-There's nothing more peaceful then waking up to the sound of ocean waves.
+There's nothing more peaceful than waking up to the sound of ocean waves.
+Plus, it's one of the

 9. South Mountains State Park